regunakyle/obs-discord-rich-presence/README.md

-# OBS Discord Rich Presence
+# Discord Rich Presence for OBS

-> **Origin note:** this project is mostly LLM-generated, written with human guidance (requirements, decisions, and review).
+> **Origin note:** this project is mostly LLM-generated, written with human guidance (design, review and testing).
+>
+> [OBS rejects resources that are mostly AI written](https://obsproject.com/forum/threads/forum-resource-and-ip-policy.178569/), so this project won't be submitted to the OBS forum.

-An [OBS Studio](https://obsproject.com) Python script that shows a **Discord rich presence while you are streaming**.
+An OBS Python script that shows a **Discord rich presence while you are streaming**.
 The presence starts when you start streaming and stops when you stop.

 The script talks to your locally running Discord client over its IPC pipe using the bundled, self-contained [pypresence](https://github.com/qwertyquerty/pypresence) library.